Skip to contents

 col.right/col.left col.right/col.left columns

-heading.col.right/heading.col.left col.right/col.left column headings
+heading.right/heading.left col.right/col.left column headings

 xlab x-axis label

-panel.headings (or panel.name) headings above panels
+panel.headings headings above panels

 nullline line at null